ShahzebMahmood/OktaScripts/README.md

 $url = "https://ADD-YOUR-OKTA-DOMAIN/api/v1/users/$userID/lifecycle/deactivate"

-You may notice that the script will run please check okta it will deactivate the account.
+You may notice that the script will run, please check okta it should've deactivated the account.
 This has been test a few times on my own dev account

-For the Okta Create user you will need to add the below information
+For the Okta Create user script you will need to add the below information

 $apiKey = "ADD YOUR OKTA API TOKEN"